Key takeaways

 What can I do with an old wired intercom system?

-When your old intercom system has reached the end of its life, retrofitting it is the most common-sense solution.
+Retrofitting your old intercom system is the most common-sense solution when it has reached the end of its life.

 When you hire an intercom installer, they can remove the old intercom system quickly.
 Your new intercom system unit is then free to be upgraded to include video, touchscreen, and wireless connectivity.